deucyber/bot-test/test.md

 * We came from light
 * We came from steam
-* to destroy this wicked world
+* To destroy this wicked world
-* we came from scream
+* We came from scream